Table of Contents

 Though many online brands focus most of their attention on attracting customers, the post-purchase experience is just as important.
 Yet when it comes to logistics operations, more than 53% of retailers claim shipping to be a significant challenge.

-Fortunately, there are accessible ways to optimize your shipping strategy to enhance the shipping experience for your customers.
+Fortunately, there are accessible ways to optimise your shipping strategy to enhance the shipping experience for your customers.

-In this article, you will learn the importance of creating a positive shipping experience, and how you can optimize your fulfillment strategy to meet customer expectations.
+In this article, you will learn the importance of creating a positive shipping experience, and how you can optimise your fulfilment strategy to meet customer expectations.

 Consumer expectations on the shipping experience